-NvMediaDla cuDLA

-NvMediaDlaGetVersion() cudlaGetVersion()

-NvMediaDlaPingById() Not required as ping is done inside cudlaCreateDevice and only

-NvMediaDlaCreate() cudlaCreateDevice()

-NvMediaDlaDestroy() cudlaDestroyDevice()

-NvMediaDlaGetUMDVersion() Not available

-NvMediaDlaGetNumEngines() cudlaDeviceGetCount()

-NvMediaDlaGetMaxOutstandingTasks() Not available

-NvMediaDlaInit() cudlaCreateDevice (but specifying number of input tasks is no

-NvMediaDlaGetInstanceId() Not available
+NvMediaDla cuDLA NvMediaDlaGetVersion() cudlaGetVersion() NvMediaDlaPingById() Not required as ping is done inside cudlaCre- ateDevice and only upon successful ping does device handle creation succeed.
+NvMediaDlaCreate() cudlaCreateDevice() NvMediaDlaDestroy() cudlaDestroyDevice() NvMediaDlaGetUMDVersion() Not available NvMediaDlaGetNumEngines() cudlaDeviceGetCount() NvMediaDlaGetMaxOutstandingTasks() Not available NvMediaDlaInit() cudlaCreateDevice (but specifying number of input tasks is not available) NvMediaDlaGetInstanceId() Not available NvMediaDlaGetNumTasks() Not available NvMediaDlaLoadableCreate() Not required as declaring a variable of type cud- laModule is sufficient alongwith cudlaMod- uleLoadFromMemory().
+NvMediaDlaLoadableDestroy() Not required as cuDLA modules are declared as variables of type cudlaModule.
+NvMediaDlaAppendLoadable() Not required as this is done inside cudlaMod- uleLoadFromMemory().
+NvMediaDlaSetCurrentLoadable() Not required as this is done inside cudlaMod- uleLoadFromMemory().
+NvMediaDlaGetNumOfInputTensors() cudlaModuleGetAttributes() NvMediaDlaGetInputTensorDescriptor() cudlaModuleGetAttributes() NvMediaDlaGetNumOfOutputTensors() cudlaModuleGetAttributes()